navahc09/IICPC-AntiCheat-System/docs/README.md

 -   **Passive Threat**: Checks for installed but currently inactive cheat software (e.g., VirtualBox installed in `C:\Program Files`) or static indicators like MAC Address.

 ## Disclaimer
 This tool is for educational and hackathon purposes.
-Some heuristic checks (like mouse velocity) may require calibration for specific hardware.
+Some heuristic checks (like mouse velocity, and RDTSC timing) may require calibration for specific hardware.